Zach Loyd

-Zachary Robert Loyd (born July 18, 1987) is an American soccer player who last played for Atlanta United.
-He also played for FC Dallas in Major League Soccer (MLS) and represented the USMNT.
+Zachary Robert Loyd (born July 18, 1987) is an American former professional soccer player.
+He played for FC Dallas and Atlanta United in Major League Soccer and represented the USMNT.
 Loyd is currently the head coach for Lone Star Republic in the United Premier Soccer League.

 Career

 College and amateur

 Loyd is the one of four sons of Alan and Kathleen Loyd.
 Loyd grew up in Verdigris, Oklahoma, attended Verdigris High School and played college soccer at the University of North Carolina (UNC) from 2006 to 2009.
 While at UNC, Loyd scored 7 goals and recorded 10 assists.
 Loyd also garnered a spot on the NCAA College Cup All-Tournament Team his junior year.
 Loyd assisted Brian Shriver for a game-winning goal against No. 1 Wake Forest in the national semifinal, advancing UNC to the College Cup final to face Maryland.
 During his college years Loyd also played for Carolina Dynamo in the USL Premier Development League.